-- A. Install framing system components according to spacings indicated, but not greater than spacings required by referenced installation standards for assembly types. - B. Where studs are installed directly against exterior masonry walls or dissimilar metals at exterior walls, install isolation strip between studs and exterior wall. - C. Install studs so flanges within framing system point in same direction. - D. Install tracks (runners) at floors and overhead supports.
+- A. Install framing system components according to spacings indicated, but not greater than spacings required by referenced installation standards for assembly types. - B. Install studs so flanges within framing system point in same direction. - C. Install tracks (runners) at floors and overhead supports.
 Extend framing full height to structural supports or substrates above suspended ceilings except where partitions are indicated to terminate at suspended ceilings.
 Continue framing around ducts that penetrate partitions above ceiling. - 1.
 Slip-Type Head Joints: Where framing extends to overhead structural supports, install to produce joints at tops of framing systems that prevent axial loading of finished assemblies. - 2.
 Door Openings: Screw vertical studs at jambs to jamb anchor clips on door frames; install runner track section (for cripple studs) at head and secure to jamb studs. - a.
 Install two studs at each jamb unless otherwise indicated. - b.
-Install cripple studs at head adjacent to each jamb stud, with a minimum 1/2-inch clearance from jamb stud to allow for installation of control joint in finished assembly. - 3.
+Install cripple studs at head adjacent to each jamb stud, with a minimum 1/2-inch clearance from jamb stud to allow for installation of control joint in finished assembly. - c.
+Extend jamb studs through suspended ceilings and attach to underside of overhead structure. - 3.
 Other Framed Openings: Frame openings other than door openings the same as required for door openings unless otherwise indicated.
 Install framing below sills of openings to match framing required above door heads. - 4.
-Sound-Rated Partitions: Install framing to comply with sound-rated assembly indicated.

-E. Installation Tolerance: Install each framing member so fastening surfaces vary not more than 1/8 inch from the plane formed by faces of adjacent framing.
+Fire-Resistance-Rated Partitions: Install framing to comply with fire-resistance-rated assembly indicated and support closures and to make partitions continuous from floor to underside of solid structure. - D. Installation Tolerance: Install each framing member so fastening surfaces vary not more than 1/8 inch from the plane formed by faces of adjacent framing.